EmanDev/winrar-keygen-gui/README.md

 1. Run the application.
 2. Enter your name.
 3. Choose license type.
-4. Save as "rarreg.key" (Importnant).
+4. Save as "rarreg.key" (Important).

 ## Credits